 How you can participate

 All head or neck LM patients, as well as their families, are able to participate in the survey.
-The questionnaire will be completed twice – once at enrollment and once again two weeks later.
+The questionnaire will be completed twice – once at enrollment and once again 2 weeks later.
 All parents fill out a parent assessment, and children over age of 11 may also fill out a self-assessment.
 Participants can complete the survey by paper form (during a clinic visit or by mail) or online.
 The survey takes about 10 minutes each time.
+Email our Vascular Anomalies Research team to learn more.

 VAN Tissue Bank